MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/New-MgGroup.md

 The licenses that are assigned to the group.
 Returned only on $select.
 Supports $filter (eq).Read-only.
-To construct, please use Get-Help -Online and see NOTES section for ASSIGNEDLICENSES properties and create a hash table.
+To construct, see NOTES section for ASSIGNEDLICENSES properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphAssignedLicense[]